 I sensed an unspoken reason for the crowd: We had not only loved this man back, but we realized that a part of our history would be forever buried with him.
 He was the last of the generation that birthed his “real” nieces and nephews, but those of us who followed – his “greats,” and “great-greats,” and even two little “great-great-grands,” all adored Uncle Irv and will forever miss him.

 And those littlest ones won’t forget him, because we – the parents and grandparents and great-grandparents of our newer generations – won’t let them.
 We’ll tell the stories of his love, and remind them that they knew it, too, although they were too young to appreciate it as we “elders” do.
 Because that’s the way – the only way – that great men live on forever!
 I know Uncle Irv rests in peace now, because I’m confident he knew that, too…

 A proud native of Pittsburgh, PA, Harriet P. Gross began her journalism career in 1955 at a local paper.
 She moved to Chicago 2 years later where she worked as a full-time journalist until moving to Dallas in 1980.
 Here,Harriet began freelancing, doing special projects such as the text for Dallas Section, National Council of Women’s soon-to-be-published history book in addition to writing for a variety of publications.

-Today, Harriet’s “In My Mind’s I” column runs weekly in the Texas Jewish Post.
+Harriet also wrote “In My Mind’s I”, a weekly column in the Texas Jewish Post for years.
 She has won writing awards from the Press Club of Dallas, American Jewish Press Association, National Federation of Press Women, Illinois Woman’s Press Association and Press Women of Texas, and has been listed in five Who’s Who publications.
 In her community, Harriet currently is a book reviewer, discussion leader, and program presenter for clubs, senior living facilities, and Jewish institutions including the JCC’s Senior Program.